 A study of the legal issues confronted in business operations.
 A general overview of the legal environment is presented, followed by an indepth examination of contract law and the law of agency.
-(Fall)
+This course covers materials tested on the CPA exam.(Fall)